-Configure a remote interpreter using Docker
+Configure an interpreter using Docker

 PyCharm integration with Docker allows you to run your applications in the variously configured development environments deployed in Docker containers.